 Originally broadcast on UK channel E4, Tattoo Fixers, like Body Fixers, has graced Netflix with its twin draws of amazing looking artwork and, well, not so amazing looking artwork.
 The concept of each episode is the same.
 Some punter walks in through the doors of the crew’s Hackney offices and explains why they want a cover-up tattoo.
 The story behind their current tattoo is explained (frequently involving alcohol, petulance, stupidity, or a mixture of all) before the offending ink is brandished to the team and the camera.
 Then the team pitch cover up ideas based on the client’s desires and move to fix the horror show in front of them.

 This description really can’t do justice to the sheer car crash value of Tattoo Fixers.
-These aren’t just bad or slightly askew tattoos.
+Like its American counterpart, Tattoo Redo, these aren’t just bad or slightly askew tattoos.
 These are monstrosities that almost always make your eyes bug out in shock.
 A large part of the fun from watching Tattoo Fixers is the sheer disbelief that anyone could end up with THAT on their body.
 Such failures are frequently offensively crude – it’s hard to erase the image of a rotund gentleman with a tattoo of a naked woman on his stomach that – shall we say ‘inventively’ – incorporates his belly button into her anatomy.
 “Yeah the wife doesn’t like it,” he sheepishly mutters marking himself down as front runner for the trophy for understatement of the century.

 Each episode has you perched on the edge of your seat to glory at the horrific idiocy or misfortune of the customers.
 Then when you have finished reeling from that the hosts set about working out ways to fix things.
 Such artists vary over the several seasons of the show but main hosts include Sketch (a sardonic and heavily tattooed guy), Jay Hutton (always good for a comical overreaction and knowing look), receptionist Paisley Billings (the first to call out clients as idiots for what they do to themselves) and Alice Perrin (a woman so spaced out she barely seems to occupy the same time, never mind the same space, as everyone else).